-Reasons for the discards of by-catch in the WPO fall into the 6 following categories :
+Reasons for the discards of by-catch in the WPO fall into the following six categories:

 Undesirable species.
-This is probably the most common reason for the discard of by-catch as the species in question has no commercial value.
-These fish may be discarded after landing or if they are identified before landing, they may be struck off (flicked off) the line by the crew before the gear reaches the vessel.
-The latter method of discarding has caused some observers concern when trying to monitor the entire catch composition of a set or a continuous hauling period of a set, as they are usually not in a good position to observe these occurences.
-As mentioned already, Oilfish, Snake Mackerel, Lancet fish and Barracudas are the most common in this category.
-The species of by-catch that are normally discarded are considered nuisance as they lower the effective fishing power, i.e. the number of available hooks.
-No strategy to counter the hooking of these undesirable species, other than the sea birds, was found in the literature, and it seems likely that the economics of investigations and subsequent implementation of such strategies far outweigh the simple discarding practises now performed.
+This is probably the most common reason for the discard of by-catch, as the species in question has no commercial value.
+These fish may be discarded after landing, or, if they are identified before landing, they may be struck off (flicked off) the line by the crew before the gear reaches the vessel.
+The latter method of discarding has caused some observers concern when trying to monitor the entire catch composition of a set or a continuous hauling period of a set, as they are usually not in a good position to observe these occurrences.
+As mentioned already, oilfish, snake mackerel, lancet fish and barracudas are the most common in this category.
+The species of by-catch that are normally discarded are considered a nuisance, as they lower the effective fishing power, i.e. the number of hooks available.
+No strategy to counter the hooking of these undesirable species, other than the sea birds, was found in the literature, and it seems likely that the economics of investigations and subsequent implementation of such strategies far outweigh the simple discarding practices now performed.

-Non-target tuna species of no commercial value to the longline vessel may be discarded if there is no interest in on-board consumption or the lack of freezer space means that they can not be retained for consumption on return to port.
-The most common species that fall into this category are Skipjack (K. pelamis).
-While specific references were not found, it is also possible that species that are target in other parts of the WPO, for example albacore (T. alalunga) are target species in areas of the WSP, may be discarded in areas where they are not considered for personal consumption or as part of commercial catch.
+Non-target tuna species of no commercial value to the longline vessel may be discarded if there is no interest in on-board consumption or the lack of freezer space means that they cannot be retained for consumption on return to port.
+The most common species that falls into this category is skipjack (K. pelamis).
+While specific references were not found, it is also possible that species that are target in other parts of the WPO (for example albacore (T. alalunga) are target species in areas of the WSP) may be discarded in areas where they are not kept for personal consumption or as part of the commercial catch.

 No available space.
-The species of by-catch is normally retained, however, when freezer space is limited due to success in taking target catch, these fish, for example Mahi mahi and Wahoo, are discarded.
-These occurences are more likely to occur on the larger longline vessels making longer trips further away from offloading ports than the vessels that operate out of SPC member country ports.
+The species of by-catch is one that is normally retained.
+However, when freezer space is limited due to success in taking target catch, these fish (for example mahi mahi and wahoo) are discarded.
+This is more likely to occur on the larger longline vessels making longer trips further away from offloading ports than on the vessels that operate out of SPC member-country ports.
 It is possible that these species may be retained during the early part of a trip and discarded later as the more valuable species are taken and freezer space becomes limited.

 Damaged by-catch.
-The by-catch species is normally retained, however, have been mauled by killer whale, false killer whale or shark and are not worth retaining (billfish would normally fall into this category).
-If the damage has been caused by a marine mammal, then normally only the head is left remaining.
+The by-catch species is one that is normally retained.
+However, they have been mauled by killer whales, false killer whales or sharks and are not worth retaining (billfish would normally fall into this category).
+If the damage has been caused by a marine mammal, normally only the head remains.

-Shark Fins.
-For certain species of shark (e.g. Blue shark), the dorsal, ventral, tail, and pectoral fins are removed and the remainder of the carcass discarded.
-A common practise throughout the WPO, efforts have been made recently in Australia to try and reduce the incidence of this type of discard.
+Shark fins.
+For certain species of shark (e.g. blue shark), the dorsal, ventral, tail, and pectoral fins are removed and the remainder of the carcass discarded.
+This is a common practice throughout the WPO.
+Efforts have been made recently in Australia to try and reduce the incidence of this type of discard.